ciren/cilib/docs/design/position.md

 A `NonEmptyList` is a list that is guaranteed to have at least one contained element.

-A search space is determined by a list of `Interval` instances (provided by spire), one for each dimension.
+A search space is determined by a list of `Interval` instances, one for each dimension.
 The `Interval` need not be the same for each dimension and differing `Interval`s may be placed together in a `NonEmptyList` to define the problem search space.
 As it is rather common to define a search space where an interval repeats `n` times, some syntax has been added to the `Interval` data constructor to allow for repetition in a more convenient way.
 This syntax models the text parser used in CIlib 1.0 for the "domain string", but is now available at the type level and verifiable during compilation.
-As an example, let's create a 30-dimensional vector in the interval
+As an example, let's create a 30-dimensional vector in the interval $[-5.12, 5.12]$:
-$[-5.12, 5.12]$:

 ```scala mdoc
 Interval(-5.12,5.12)^30